Additional Dwelling Units

 • Total square footage of each floor level measured to the outside of exterior walls.

-• The floor level containing the additional residential dwelling unit must indicate the size of the additional residential dwelling unit measured to the inside face of exterior walls and to the inside face of interior separating walls.
+• The floor level containing the additional dwelling unit must indicate the size of the additional dwelling unit measured to the inside face of exterior walls and to the inside face of interior separating walls.

 • Location of fire separations and fire doors.